QUMedia Style & Reference Guide

 summer session Lowercase except when a specific summer session is a proper noun. ✔ She is taking a computer class in Summer Session A. ✔ The first summer session begins the week following commencement.

-Success by Design program A tag line used by Quincy University to describe the student academic experience and the program that maps out a student’s progress toward a degree.
+Success by Design A tag line used by Quincy University to describe the student academic experience and the program that maps out a student’s progress toward a degree.
+Capitalize S and D.

 Always give the full 10-digit phone number grouped by dashes: 217-222-8020.
 Include area codes, even for QU phone numbers.
 Do not give only a 4-digit campus extension.

 For numbers outside Canada and the United States, first give the country code.

 time zones Do not refer to time zones within the Central time zone, unless confusion would result.

 Use these styles: Central Standard Time, Central time zone.